felipemoisesk/401-Backend-Developer-Test-Ecommerce1/README.md

 ## 💻 About the test

-Test accomplished in MAR/2022 for the role of Backend Developer Junior, ML.
+Test accomplished in MAR/2022 for the role of Backend Developer, ML.

         Complete the following function so that it returns all possible 4-digit numbers, where each is less than or equal to <maxDigit>, and the sum of the digits of each generated number is 21